-c.
-Interest rate risk
+5.3 Interest rate risk

 Interest rate risk arises on account of interest rate related fluctuations, which could have a potential impact on earnings if the assets and liabilities have a mismatch on tenor or in the underlying rate fixing mechanism (fixed/floating linked to different benchmarks/combination with periodic resets).
-As per RBI regulation, there is a maximum 10% ceiling on the margin that CA Grameen can charge to the customer on and above its own cost of borrowing.
+The loans made by the company carry fixed interest rate.
+On the other hand, the borrowings from bank/Fl are in both fixed and floating.
+However, majority of the floating rate borrowing have 1 year rest against loan tenure of 2-3 years.
 As a result, the interest rate risk is significantly reduced.
 Nevertheless, procedure shall be developed to measure the extent of interest rate risk and monitored regularly by Risk in consultation with Finance department.

-d.
-Currency Risk
+5.4 Currency Risk